 RA can also lead to light sensitivity and vision changes.

 Lungs and heart

-The lungs can become inflamed or scarred in people with RA, which can lead to breathing difficulties.
+People with RA may experience scarring or inflammation in the lungs, leading to breathing difficulties.
 Inflammation can also affect the heart and blood vessels.

 Inflammation around the heart can cause pain in the chest or fever, while inflamed blood vessels can damage the skin or organs.

 RA can cause other physical symptoms, such as weight loss, limited joint motion, and muscle weakness.